 Catalyst State-by-State Advocacy Program

-Fight CRC’s Catalyst program aims to accelerate progress toward turning colorectal cancer screening goals into reality (80% screened) by increasing access and reducing barriers to colorectal cancer (CRC) screening.
+The Catalyst State-by-State Advocacy Program is a competitive grant program created to support colorectal cancer policy change at the state level.
+Our goal is to accelerate progress toward turning aspirational colorectal cancer screening goals into reality by increasing access and reducing barriers to colorectal cancer screening.

-Fight CRC provides funding and technical assistance to support grassroots activities and coalition-building at the state level that will lead to state-level legislative and policy changes to advance colorectal cancer screening.
+Through the Catalyst Program Fight CRC supports grassroots activities and coalition-building at the state level that will lead to legislative and policy changes to advance colorectal cancer screening.
+We aim to foster a community of colorectal cancer champions across states to troubleshoot challenges and share best practices.

 The Catalyst Program supports policy efforts that may range from passing legislation at the state level to working with major payors or employers in the state to provide coverage for screening.
 This can include:

-- Ensuring coverage for insured populations to include 45-49-year olds, as is now recommended through American Cancer Society Guidelines
+- Ensuring colorectal cancer screening coverage for screening to begin at age 45 for those with average risk, as recommended by American Cancer Society Guidelines

-- Removing patient cost-sharing for follow-up colonoscopies follow a positive first-line colorectal cancer screening exam for insured populations
+- Removing patient out-of-pocket costs for follow-up colonoscopies following a positive non-invasive colorectal cancer screening exam

 The Catalyst State-by-State Advocacy Program Advisory Council serves as an outside review panel to evaluate grant applications and provide input on funding decisions.
 The Advisory Council also provides guidance and technical assistance throughout the grant cycle.
-The Advisory Council includes:
+The Advisory Council includes representatives from the American Cancer Society Cancer Action Network, Prevent Cancer Foundation, and Centers for Disease Control and Prevention.